← Back to Lux

 Storage and retention

 All settings and tokens are stored locally in your browser and remain there until you remove them — by disconnecting an account, clearing the data, or uninstalling the extension.
-Nothing is stored off your device; the token relay described below keeps no data either.
+Background and widget images you upload are kept the same way, as files in the extension’s own browser storage, and are never uploaded anywhere.
+Nothing is stored off your device; the Lux relay described below keeps no data either — neither the tokens it exchanges nor the feedback it forwards.

 Sharing

 Lux does not sell, rent, or share your data with any third party.
-The only network requests Lux makes are directly to the services you connect (Google, Microsoft, Spotify, GitHub, AniList), to the Open-Meteo weather service when you use the Weather widget, and to the Lux token relay when connecting and refreshing accounts that require it — all to provide the features you requested.
+The only network requests Lux makes are directly to the services you connect (Google, Microsoft, Spotify, GitHub, AniList), to the Open-Meteo weather service when you use the Weather widget, to Yahoo Finance when you use the Stocks widget, to news publishers' public feeds (Google News, NYT, BBC, The Guardian, NPR, Yahoo News) when you use the News widget, to ESPN’s public scoreboard service when you use the Sports widget, and to the Lux relay when connecting and refreshing accounts that require it — all to provide the features you requested.
+If you choose to send feedback, that message is forwarded through the Lux relay to a private channel on Discord, which receives it as the developer’s support inbox.

 Google user data — Limited Use